trk20/Scuffle/README.md

 This class handles running the game and delegating tasks to other classes.
 This class follows the model pattern from the MVC design pattern.
 This class is also the main class which starts the game and handles the user's turns as well as it handles processing and parsing of the user input.
-### Class Model.Board :
-This class handles the internal representation of the board's current state.
-It contains the methods to validate and place words, and to return the score given by a placement.
 ### Class Model.BoardTile:
 This class is used to handle the squares in the Model.Board class.
 The Model.BoardTile Class uses two enums, Type enum and Model.Letter enum.